FrancoisLetellier/hellogithub/README.md

 Steps in the terminal to create a commit:

-1. add a file to git --> git add <filename.extension>
+1. add a file to git --> git add "<filename.extension>"
 2. commit to git --> git commit -m "Message that explains that commit"